Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Introduction

-The formalism used in this paper to achieve IRL is {\em Bayesian revealed preferences} studied in microeconomics by~\citet{MR14,CM15} and \citet{CD15}; see Sec.\,\ref{sec:related_lit} for more details.
-We now discuss how our Bayesian revealed preference based IRL approach differs from classical IRL. \blue{Sec.\,\ref{sec:related_lit} discusses related IRL literature in more detail.} \begin{enumerate} \item The classical IRL frameworks~\citep{NG00,AB04} assume the observed agent is a reward maximizer (or equivalently, cost minimizer) and then seeks to estimate its cost function.
+We now briefly discuss how the Bayesian revealed preference based IRL approach differs from classical IRL. \begin{compactenum} \item The classical IRL frameworks~\citep{NG00,AB04} assume the observed agent is a reward maximizer (or equivalently, cost minimizer) and then seeks to estimate its cost function.
 The approach in this paper is more fundamental.
 We first {\em identify} if the decisions of a single decision maker in multiple environments are consistent with optimality and if so, we then generate set-valued estimates of the costs that are consistent with the observed decisions. \item Classical IRL assumes complete knowledge of the decision maker's observation likelihood.
-As mentioned above, we assume that the inverse learner only knows the state of nature and the action chosen when the decision maker stops.
-Specifically, the inverse learner does not know its observation likelihoods or the sequence of observation realizations. \item In classical IRL, the agent's reward depends only on the state of the decision process, and not on the agent's actions.
-In this paper, we assume the reward depends on both the agent's state and action.
-Such a parametrization occurs frequently in applications like autonomous driving~\citep{autodrive} and robot planning~\citep{robotplan}. \item {\em Algorithmic Issues:} In classical IRL~\citep{AB04}, the inverse learner solves the Bayesian stopping time problem iteratively for various choices of the cost.
+We assume the inverse learner only knows the state of nature and the action chosen when the decision maker stops, and does not know its observation likelihoods or the sequence of observation realizations. \blue{Two important scenarios where this situation arises are:\\ (i) {\em Multimedia Datasets.} In online multimedia datasets such as the YouTube dataset analyzed in Sec.\,\ref{sec:real-world}, it is impossible to know the attention span (observation likelihood) of the online user.
+All that is available are the online user's actions (interactions such as comments and comment ratings) and the underlying state of nature (video metadata such as viewcount, thumbnail and video description); see also \cite{HKP20}. \\ (ii) {\em Adversarial Signal Processing.} In adversarial signal processing and sensing applications, it is not realistic for the inverse learner to know the model dynamics of the agent.
+An important example is IRL for radars~\citep{VK20}, where the radar is the adversary and so it is impossible to know its sensing modes (observation likelihood); however, the inverse learner records the electromagnetic waveforms (response) emitted by the radar.\\ Additional applications where only the agent decisions are available for IRL (and not the observation likelihood) include consumer insights and advertisement design research, interpretable ML in smart healthcare and electronic warfare.
+These are discussed in Appendix~\ref{appdx:context}.} \item {\em Algorithmic Issues:} In classical IRL~\citep{AB04}, the inverse learner solves the Bayesian stopping time problem iteratively for various choices of the cost.
 This can be computationally prohibitive since it involves stochastic dynamic programming over a belief space which is PSPACE hard \citep{PP87}.
-The IRL procedure in this paper is relatively computationally inexpensive since the inverse learner only needs to test for feasibility wrt a set of convex inequalities. \end{enumerate}
+The IRL procedure in this paper \blue{does not require solving a POMDP and only requires testing for the feasibility of a set of convex inequalities.} \end{compactenum} \blue{For brevity, we discuss related IRL literature and applications of IRL for Bayesian stopping problems in Appendix~\ref{appdx:context}.}